 - Doesn’t offer an option to transfer files

-Option 2: Use WALTR 2 (Premium but Easy to Use)
+Option 2: Use WALTR Pro (Premium but Easy to Use)

-The great thing about it, on the other hand, is that it sends and converts files on the fly.
-All you have to do is connect your phone to it and transfer the unplayable video from the computer to the iPad.
+The great thing about it, on the other hand, is that it automatically detects the file, converts it into the proper format & pushes it to your target device.
+All you have to do is connect your phone to it and transfer the unplayable video from the computer to the iPad or iPhone.

 Here is how:

-- Download and install WALTR 2 on your computer
+- Download and install WALTR Pro on your computer

 - Connect the iPad to the PC either with a USB cable or through Wi-Fi

-- If you wish to use Wi-Fi, click on the gear at the bottom right corner of the screen and select ‘Enable Wi-Fi Connectivity’ (You still need to connect the iPad with a cable at first so that he program will be able to recognize it)
+- If you wish to use Wi-Fi, click on the settings wheel at the bottom right corner of the screen and select ‘Enable Wi-Fi Connectivity’ (You still need to connect the iPad with a cable at first so that he program will be able to recognize it)

 - Very easy to use